PeARSearch/documents/meeting-minutes/minutes17092016/README.md

 * Discuss design requirements with Jaison
 * State of DHT
-* State of indexer
+* State of indexer, opinions on real-time indexing (daemon, add-on, both?)
-* The repos are in a mess
+* The repos are in a mess.
+We're not always very good at checking the discussion board.
 * Documentation
 * Cambridge update
 * ...